MicrosoftDocs/customer-insights/ci-docs/system.md

 - **API calls** - a chart that visualizes the aggregated number of calls to the API in the selected time frame.
 - **Data transfer** - a chart that shows the amount of data that was transferred through the API in the selected time frame.
 - **Operations** - a table with rows for each available API operation and details about the usage of the operations.
-You can select an operation name to go to [the API reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights&operation=Get-all-instances).
+Select an operation name to go to [the API reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights&operation=Get-all-instances).

-   Operations that use [real-time data ingestion](real-time-data-ingestion.md) contain a button with a binocular symbol to view real-time API usage.
-Select the button to open a side pane containing usage details for the real-time API usage in the current environment. **Select a time frame** to view.
+   Operations that use [real-time data ingestion](real-time-data-ingestion.md) contain a binocular symbol to view real-time API usage.

+   1. Select the binocular to open the **Real-time API usage** pane containing usage details for the real-time API usage in the current environment.
+   1. **Select a time frame** to view.
-   Use the **Group by** box in the **Real-time API usage** pane to choose how to best present your real-time interactions.
+   1. Use the **Group by** box to choose how to best present your real-time interactions.
 Group the data by API method, entity qualified name (ingested entity), created by (source of the event), result (success or failure) or error codes.
 The data is available as a history chart and as a table.

 ## View system information

 1. Go to **Admin** > **System**.

 1. To view the environment display name, ID, region, type and session ID, select the **About** tab.
-If you have more than one work environment, give each an easily identifiable display name.

 1. To view or change the language and country/region, select the **General** tab.